-A Secretarial Compliance Report for the financial year ended 31st March 2021 on compliance of all applicable SEBI Regulations and circulars/ guidelines issued thereunder was obtained from Mr. H O. Gulati, Secretarial Auditors, and submitted to the stock exchange.
+A Secretarial Compliance Report for the financial year ended 31st March 2022 on compliance of all applicable SEBI Regulations and circulars/ guidelines issued thereunder was obtained from M/s H.O.
+Gulati & Co., Secretarial Auditors, and submitted to the stock exchange.